 Breast cancer is one of the most commonly acquired cancers of the female body, the runner-up to lung cancer in claiming the most lives.
 An estimated 230,480 new cases of invasive breast cancer were diagnosed among women in 2011, and an approximate 39,520 women were expected to have died from the disease last year.
 Additionally, 2,140 men were expected to have been diagnosed with breast cancer in 2011, with an estimated 450 deaths among them.
-Mainly affecting women, clearly, the risk for breast cancer usually increases with age, as the majority of cases occur between women ages 75-79.
-Risks also include having a family history of the disease, hormone imbalance, as well as drinking heavily and being white.
+Mainly affecting women, the risk for breast cancer usually increases with age, as the majority of cases occur among women ages 75-79.
+Risks also include having a family history of the disease, hormone imbalance as well as drinking heavily and being white.

-How Breast Cancer Affects Insurability
+How Breast Cancer Affects Insurability: Past and Present

 Health Plan Alternatives for Breast Cancer

-The public health insurance program, Medicaid has set up several programs to help women with breast cancer.
+The public health insurance program Medicaid has set up several programs to help women with breast cancer.
 Beginning with the National Breast and Cervical Cancer Early Detection Program, low-income, uninsured women of a high-risk age in every state should have access to preventive services.
 Though the program varies slightly by state, it was set up by the federal government in order to help women get the testing they need to keep breast cancer at bay.
 If someone has been diagnosed with breast cancer, they will then receive services through Medicaid’s breast and cervical cancer program.
 This also varies by state, though all necessary treatments and services are covered for eligible women.

 Call us at 888 803 5917